Iron486/Country_data_clustering/README.md

 ``
 ``

-It can be observed that DBSCAN found a lot of outliers, even though different hyperparameters were tested.
+It can be observed that **DBSCAN found a consistent number of outliers**, even though different hyperparameters were tested.

-Using Birch, the result is more similar to Kmeans with the exception that some countries are not considered in the same class as in Kmeans.
+Using **Birch** the result is more **similar to Kmeans** with the exception that some countries are not considered in the same class as in Kmeans.